Informal meetings with your school — such as evaluations, meetings with teachers, and

 2. Be prepared for the meeting.

 The more prepared you are, the better you can negotiate.
 At a minimum, know the basic details of the meeting.
 Where will it be?
 What time?
 Who will be there?
-Beyond basics, make sure to understand your child’s learning and thinking differences, his rights, how he learns and what helps him thrive.
+It’s also important that parents understand their child’s learning and thinking differences, their rights, how their child learns, and what helps them thrive.
 Before the meeting, write down your goals and the points you want to make.
 This shows the school that you’re prepared and know your rights.

 3. Be polite and respectful, but firm.